mosarhat/js-practice/README.md

 This repository is strictly for my personal learning use.
 While I may reference various resources, the purpose of this repository is solely to aid my understanding of JavaScript concepts using the Deno Kernel for Jupyter notebooks.
 It is not intended as a comprehensive documentation or guide for others.

 References are provided throughout, and the ENTIRE, and I mean ENTIRE, repository can be subject to changes over time.
-This is a life-long refinement of my knowledge in JavaScript, and cool things I learn.
+This is a lifelong refinement of my knowledge in JavaScript, as well as cool things I learn.

 The following are the concepts that are covered: